eslint/eslint/docs/rules/object-property-newline.md

 };
 ```

-(This behavior differs from that of the JSCS rule cited below, which does not treat the leading `[` of a computed property name as part of that property specification.
+(This behavior differs from that of the JSCS `requireObjectKeysOnNewLine` rule, which does not treat the leading `[` of a computed property name as part of the property specification.
 The JSCS rule prohibits the second of these formats but permits the first.)

 ### Multiline Properties